SantiRodas/GRUPO-BANCARIO/README.md

 5. ServicioTest

-## Herramientas de uso
+## Usage tools

-* Eclipse : Utilizado para la creacion y diseño del codigo.
+* Eclipse: Used for the creation and design of the code.

-* LucidChart : Manejado para implementar los distintos diagramas del software.
+* LucidChart: Managed to implement the different diagrams of the software.

-* GitHub : Sistema de control de versiones.
+* GitHub: Version control system.

-## Autores
+## Authors

 1. Santiago Rodas Rodriguez

 2. Julian Andres Rivera

-## Ejemplos de ventanas
+## Window examples

 ![](https://github.com/SantiRodas/GRUPO-BANCARIO/blob/master/ENTREGA%203/IMAGENES/Final%20-%201.JPG)